mohannadzidan/downloads-server/README.md

 - **Real-time Monitoring:** Monitor download progress and status using Server-Sent Events (SSE).
 - **Extensible Architecture:** Designed to easily integrate new download methods in the future.

+## Why I Developed This Project

+Hey there!
+So, you might be wondering why I poured time into building `downloads-server`.
+Honestly, it's all about setting myself up for some cool future projects.
+I've always wanted a super reliable, centralized way to handle all my file downloads, whether it's a direct link, a torrent, or a magnet URI.
+I envision this project as the backbone for a bunch of ideas I have brewing.

+Think of it as my personal download powerhouse.
+I'm planning to integrate this into various personal automation scripts and applications.
+For instance, I want to build a custom media management system where this server handles all the heavy lifting of fetching content.
+Or maybe a personal archiving tool that automatically pulls down articles, videos, or datasets I'm interested in, and organizes them neatly.

+Ultimately, `downloads-server` is my answer to having complete control over my digital assets, making sure they land exactly where I want them, efficiently and reliably.
+It's a foundational piece for a more automated and organized digital life, and I'm excited to see what I'll build on top of it!

 ## Documentation

 - [Project Refinement](docs/project-refinement.md)